jontywigster/hyper-v_sensie_build/README.md

 ## Cloud-Init
-Although fantastic, I prefer not to create a temporary CD-ROM for Cloud-Init.
+Although fantastic, I prefer not to create a temporary CD-ROM for Cloud-Init as debugging might leave files around.
 Instead Cloud-Init's 'seeding' is used by copying files into a Linux guest via WSL.
-Although commented out (see #wsl -u root chroot /mnt/wsl/$mntID in wslSeedCloudInit.ps1) so the installation is automated, the guest can be entered into during a build, chrooted to the root of the Linux filesystem.
+Although commented out (see #wsl -u root chroot /mnt/wsl/$mntID in wslSeedCloudInit.ps1) so the installation is automated, uncommenting that line will enter the guest, chrooted to the root of the Linux filesystem, before cloud-init starts.

 ## Roles
-At the moment there are two - Docker and Podman.
-Whichever is selected gets installed via Ansible.
+At the moment there are three - docker, podman, none.
+Selecting docker or podman installs that via Ansible.
 If 'none' is chosen, Ansible is not installed.

 ## Hyper-V Guest Data Exchange vs Serial Port Output
 Although I'd like a VM to be created (after prompts) automatically, I'd also like a rough idea of progress.
 I used to use Hyper-V's guest data exchange to send a few simple messages back to the PowerShell terminal that's running newVM.ps1.
 However, this requires the hyper-V integration to be working in the VM.
 For the latest Alma Linux, Debian Azure, and Ubuntu cloud images at the time of writing, this integration is not available until after a reboot.

 Instead, the serial console is monitored and some simple output is shown to provide an overview of progress.
+After cloud-init's finished, an email is sent with the console output as an attachment.

+To ensure the Hyper-V integration is available after a build completes, distros that require a reboot are restarted automatically and the script waits for the VM to be running.

 ## This is for me
 I wasn't planning on making this repo public because of the jankiness.
 However, I saw someone asking for caching in another repo, and maybe something here would be useful as a start